edgeandnode/gateway/README.md

 When an indexer registers itself via the contract, it provides a URL to access its indexer-service.
 After the subgraph data is collected and organized, the gateway requests more information from each active indexer via the indexer-service.
-This includes software version information and, for each allocation, the indexing status (progress on chain indexed by subgraph deployment) and cost models.
+This includes software version information and, for each allocation or collection, the indexing status (progress on chain indexed by subgraph deployment) and cost models.

 The gateway may be configured to block public Proofs Of Indexing (POIs) that have been associated with bad query responses.
 In this case deployments with such POIs require an additional step in